 - Get some kind of website going.
 There are many free or cheap options here, or if you have a bit of a budget, you can get a proper ecommerce site going now, using free or inexpensive design templates.
 Your first website doesn’t need to be custom-designed or 100% perfect, but it does need to work well and look professional.
 For an easy start with this, try Shopify.
 You can get a professional-looking design from their theme store and set it all up yourself.

 - Understand how to pitch your work.
-Much of your time should be spent contacting bloggers, magazine editors, and wholesale customers to introduce them to your work and get them to share it or invest in it.
+Much of your time should be spent contacting influencers, online and offline publications, and wholesale customers to introduce them to your work and get them to share it or invest in it.
 Learn how to stand out among all the pitches these people receive.

 You may be surprised to see how simply you can start out.
-You can survive without a professional logo for years as long as your customer service is stellar, your story is unique and compelling, and your products are well made and unique.
+You can survive without a professional logo for years as long as your customer service is stellar, your story is interesting and compelling, and your products are well-made and unique.
 Your first website doesn’t need to be custom, but it does need to be smart, and you’ll need a strategy for using it.